gentoo-mirror/SarahMiaOverlay/README.md

 ## Notes:

+1) ~arm and ~arm64 keywords added to a number of ebuilds (mostly those in meta) for testing purposes.
+Since budgie does an ARM tweak tool separately.
+Do let me know if anything comes up with this or if stuff don't work.

-1) If anything comes up feel free to contact me by making an issue.
+2) If anything comes up feel free to contact me by making an issue.
 I will handle it as soon as I can.

-2) If you want a specific applet/software/theme/etc that is budgie-desktop related feel free to make a request, I will see what I can do to get it added to the overlay.
+3) If you want a specific applet/software/theme/etc that is budgie-desktop related feel free to make a request, I will see what I can do to get it added to the overlay.

-3) If there is an applet/software/theme you want let me know with a link and I will see if I can add it in the overlay for you.
+4) If there is an applet/software/theme you want let me know with a link and I will see if I can add it in the overlay for you.

-4) I will keep appstream updated in sync with the main line gentoo tree.
+5) I will keep appstream updated in sync with the main line gentoo tree.
 This usually happens within a few days at most from any mainline update.

 ### Possible Todo's: